dkj/sanger-npg-npg_seq_pipeline/README.md

 script or daemon running: managing the runtime dependencies of jobs within an instance of a pipeline is delegated to the batch/job processing system.

 How is this done?
+Jobs are submitted to LSF, or wr, with the dependency on jobs from the previous step in the DAG (see below).
+It is then LSF, or wr, which starts jobs when the appropriate prerequisite processing has completed.
 The job representing the start point of a graph is submitted to LSF, or wr, in a suspended state and is resumed once all other jobs have been submitted thus ensuring that the execution starts only if all steps are successfully submitted to LSF, or wr.
 If an error occurs at any point during job submissions, all submitted jobs, apart from the start job, are killed.

 ## Pipeline Creation